hillaryychan/COMP3141/notes/07_Static-Assurances-with-Types.md

 * You can change your program to diverge from your model checker model
 * Your proofs can diverge from your implementation

-Because type are integrated into the compiler, they cannot diverge from the source code.
+Because types are integrated into the compiler, they cannot diverge from the source code.
 This means that type signatures are a kind of *machine-checked documentation* for your code.

 Types are the most widely used kind of formal verification in programming today.